jakezhong/cloudflare-2020-general-engineering-assignment/general-engineering-assignment/README.md

 # Cloudflare 2020 General Engineering Assignment - Jake Zhong
 This is a Cloudflare Worker project done by using the Cloudflare Wrangler.
+To live preview this project, please check out this link [Cloudflare General Engineering Assignment - Jake Zhong](https://general-engineering-assignment.jzhong1.workers.dev)

 ## It has two majors missions based on the requirements.
 * Generate a JSON API with an array of link objects (name and url).